The Popover API: Floating UI menus, tooltips, and toasts

 | Browser support | Chrome 114+, Edge 114+, Firefox 125+, Safari 17.1+ | Everywhere |

-Use popover for non-modal floating UI — menus, tooltips, toasts.
+Use popover for non-modal floating UI like menus, tooltips, and toasts.
 Use <dialog> for actual dialogs that should block interaction with the rest of the page.

 You can combine them: <dialog popover> gives you dialog semantics with popover light-dismiss behavior.